 In the Nutri2Cycle project a range of solutions are developed among five research lines: 1) innovative soil, fertilisation and crop management systems and practices for enhances N, P efficiency and increased soil OC content, 2) substituting primary resources by biobased products, 3) novel animal feeds produced from agro-residues, 4) innovative management systems, tools and practices for optimized nutrient and GHG management in animal husbandry, and 5) tools, techniques and systems for higher-precision fertilisation.
 The shortlisted solutions have been selected and described in Deliverables 2.1 and 2.2 of the Nutri2Cycle project and are currently further elaborated in WP2.
 The effectiveness of these solutions in reducing emissions and improve nutrient cycling will be assessed in WP3 using emission models and life cycle assessment approaches and emission models.

-For the assessment of the impact at larger scale, the degree of implementation of these solutions should be estimated.
+Some of the shortlisted solutions in Nutri2Cycle are still at low technology readiness level (TRL) and not applied in practice yet, but other solutions have a higher TRL and are already applied in practice in some EU countries.
+Besides there are existing practices that contribute to improved CNP cycling, which are in some countries already widely applied, and not specifically investigated in Nutri2Cycle, but should be taken into account for an integrated analysis on the potential for closing CNP cycles.
+Therefore the impact of existing management practices and techniques on CNP flows should be known.
+For the assessment of the impact at larger scale, the degree of implementation of these solutions should also be estimated.
 Therefore it is required to know where these solutions could be effective, to what extent these or similar practices already are applied, and how current nutrient management techniques and practices effect CNP flows.